What is Productivity?

 <Bob> Cost is a generic concept … it can refer to time, money and lots of other things.
 If we stick to time and money then we know that if we have to employ ‘people’ then time will cost money because people need money to buy essential stuff that the need for survival.
 Water, food, clothes, shelter and so on.

-<Leslie> So we could use efficiency in terms of resource-time required to complete a task?
+<Leslie> So, we could use efficiency in terms of resource-time required to complete a task?

 <Bob> Yes.
 That is a very useful way of looking at it.

 <Bob> Does it?
 The definition of efficiency is possible cost divided by actual cost.
-It is not the as our definition of system productivity.
+It is not the same as our definition of system productivity.

 <Leslie> Ah yes, I see.
 So do others define productivity the same way?